 We adopt the spirit and ethical framework provided by NALP’s Principles for a Fair and Ethical Recruitment Process and add the following rules with respect to our recruiting programs and students.

-Howard University School of Law provides equal opportunity in employment for all persons, and prohibits unlawful discrimination and harassment in all aspects of employment because of age, color, disability, family responsibilities, gender identity or expression, genetic information, marital status, matriculation, national or ethnic origin, personal appearance, political affiliation, race, religion, sex, sexual orientation, veteran's status or any factor prohibited by law.
+Howard University School of Law is committed to a policy against discrimination in the interviewing or employment of its students based on age, color, disability, family responsibilities, gender, gender identity or expression, genetic information, marital status, matriculation, national origin, personal appearance, political affiliation, action, activity or ideology, race, religion, sex, sexual orientation, ethnicity, military status, veteran’s status or any factor prohibited by law.

 To ensure that first year students have sufficient time to adjust to law school, prospective employers are discouraged from soliciting applications prior to December 1.
 Offers made to 1L students must be held open for a minimum of two weeks from the date of the offer letter for private sector employers and no fewer than 7 days for public sector employers.
 Any offer that requires the student to return to the same employer for more than four (4) weeks of their 2L summer, or otherwise requires the student to materially limit their 2L summer at another employer as a precondition for a 1L summer offer is prohibited.
 Any offer that requires such conditions as a prerequisite for a post-graduate offer is strongly discouraged.
 Any such preconditions to a post-graduate offer must be disclosed to the 1L at the time of the 1L offer.

 2L Summer Employment